notwopr/siddapp/README.md

 - **Download Activity Data**: Export activity data to a CSV file for data analysis.
 - **Privacy**: All your data is stored locally on your phone, ensuring no privacy concerns.

-## Summary

-Sidd is perfect for situations where someone needs to communicate but can't speak.
-The app's features allow for creating and managing custom button layouts and sequences, tracking usage, and ensuring privacy by keeping all data on the user's device.